 - 1. A message will be sent to the student's cell by Beebe Healthcare's automated message system. - 2.
-An announcement will be sent via Edvance360. - 3.
-Message on the School of Nursing office phone.
+An announcement will be sent via Edvance360.

 It is the student's responsibility to obtain information about cancellations or delays by receiving the automated phone message, checking Edvance360, or calling the School of Nursing office.